A mathematical model and forecast for the coronavirus disease COVID-19 in the World

 - calculated trajectories of these indicators for the forecast period;

-- boundaries of the confidence intervals of the forecast (p = 0.05),
+- confidence intervals of the forecast with 95% confidence level.

-- calculated trajectories of the indicated indicators for the forecasting period.
+- calculated trajectories of the indicated indicators for the forecast period.

 Sources of statistical data: